approov/quickstart-nodejs-koa_shapes-api/README.md

 Please adjust `shapes.staging.demo.approov.io` to the domain being used by your server.

-You can use these same Postman collection to test the Production server, but then you need to manually update the `Approov-Token` header for each valid request example in the collection with an example token from the Approov CLI:
+You can use this same Postman collection to test the Production server, but then you need to manually update the `Approov-Token` header for each valid request example in the collection with an example token from the Approov CLI:

 ```
 approov token -genExample shapes.approov.io